 Just a couple of years ago, we were living in a time defined by digital capabilities, and we called it the Information Age.
 This is when broadband was king and SMS was a hot channel for mass media marketing.
 As innovations such as virtual reality, personalized and dynamic ads, and mobile-first technology evolved to ensure the customer is at the center of every marketing move, we entered into the Expectation Age.

-Technology has made the brand-customer connection easier, but it’s also empowered customers to demand more from the companies with which they choose to do business.
-How do brands address the gap between the products and services they deliver and what their customers expect?
+Technology has made the brand-customer connection easier, but it’s also empowered buyers to demand more from the companies with which they choose to do business.
+How do brands address the gap between the products and services they deliver and what consumers expect?

 It starts with a holistic, integrated, data-driven approach to marketing.
 Ansira has been in the business of creating and strengthening customer relationships for 100 years — since about the time of rotary dial phones and pop-up toasters — and we’ve evolved just as we’ve advised our clients to do.
-As innovations proliferated, we refined our marketing technology and services — from customer-relationship management (CRM) and loyalty programs to national and local media to through-channel marketing automation (TCMA) — to give brands the insights and tools to provide seamless customer experiences, whether digital or physical.
+As innovations proliferated, we refined our marketing technology and solutions to give brands the insights and tools to provide seamless customer experiences, whether digital or physical.

 The challenges of the Expectation Age are more acute for brands with direct and indirect customer relationships — what we like to call brand-to-local — which is why we choose to work with brands and their channel partners to make delivering those experiences easier and, ultimately, more effective.